systopia/de.systopia.mutualaid/README.md

 ## Configuration
-1. Select the fields you would like to use in the forms by Navigating to ...
+1. Visit the configuration Page (Navigation-Menu >Mutual Aid >Configure), configure the fields you would like to use in the forms as well as if they should be mandatory and default values
 2. If you want the forms to send out emails, set up an email template
 3. Enter a text for the privacy agreement to be shown on your forms
 4. Link to your forms from anywhere by using the static URLs for the "require assistance form" and the "offer assistance form"